nathsou/Itsamatch/README.md

 # It's a match!

-itsamatch is a tiny set of types and utilities to define and use variants / tagged unions / sum types in a more declarative way in TypeScript.
+Itsamatch is a tiny set of types and utilities to define and use variants / tagged unions / sum types in a more declarative way in TypeScript.

 ## Usage